 Can you weld cast steel to mild steel?

-You can weld cast steel to (wrought) mild steel with matching filler metal and the correct procedure if the casting is a hard-to-weld metal.
+You can weld cast steel to mild steel with matching filler metal and the correct procedure if the casting is a hard-to-weld metal.
 Or you can use the stainless-steel 312 rod if the cast steel composition is unknown.
-The concern here is to avoid warping the casting part and keep its original dimensions and shape.
+The concern here is to avoid warping the casting part to keep its original dimensions and shape.